tominguyenn/LED-Controller/README.md

 - Wi-Fi control via web dashboard or mobile app
 - Save last used LED and brightness in flash memory
 - Remote telemetry and status display

----

-## 📄 License
-This project is licensed under the MIT License.
-Feel free to use and modify it.